Oxford Industries, Inc. Declares Quarterly Dividend of $0.55 (NYSE:OXM)

 Oxford Industries, Inc. (NYSE:OXM – Get Rating) announced a quarterly dividend on Wednesday, December 7th, Zacks reports.
-Investors of record on Friday, January 13th will be given a dividend of 0.55 per share by the textile maker on Friday, January 27th.
-This represents a $2.20 annualized dividend and a dividend yield of 2.16%.
-The ex-dividend date of this dividend is Thursday, January 12th.
+Shareholders of record on Friday, January 13th will be paid a dividend of 0.55 per share by the textile maker on Friday, January 27th.
+This represents a $2.20 dividend on an annualized basis and a yield of 2.16%.
+The ex-dividend date is Thursday, January 12th.

-Oxford Industries has raised its dividend by an average of 6.2% annually over the last three years and has increased its dividend annually for the last 2 consecutive years.
+Oxford Industries has increased its dividend payment by an average of 6.2% per year over the last three years and has raised its dividend every year for the last 2 years.
 Oxford Industries has a dividend payout ratio of 19.0% meaning its dividend is sufficiently covered by earnings.
-Equities analysts expect Oxford Industries to earn $11.62 per share next year, which means the company should continue to be able to cover its $2.20 annual dividend with an expected future payout ratio of 18.9%.
+Research analysts expect Oxford Industries to earn $11.62 per share next year, which means the company should continue to be able to cover its $2.20 annual dividend with an expected future payout ratio of 18.9%.

-In other news, Director Stephen S. Lanier sold 4,500 shares of the firm’s stock in a transaction that occurred on Monday, September 26th.
-The shares were sold at an average price of $88.52, for a total transaction of $398,340.00.
+In related news, Director Stephen S. Lanier sold 4,500 shares of Oxford Industries stock in a transaction on Monday, September 26th.
+The stock was sold at an average price of $88.52, for a total transaction of $398,340.00.
 Following the completion of the sale, the director now owns 72,664 shares of the company’s stock, valued at $6,432,217.28.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-In other news, Director Stephen S. Lanier sold 4,500 shares of the firm’s stock in a transaction that occurred on Monday, September 26th.
-The shares were sold at an average price of $88.52, for a total transaction of $398,340.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In related news, Director Stephen S. Lanier sold 4,500 shares of Oxford Industries stock in a transaction on Monday, September 26th.
+The stock was sold at an average price of $88.52, for a total transaction of $398,340.00.
 Following the completion of the sale, the director now owns 72,664 shares of the company’s stock, valued at $6,432,217.28.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, Director Carol B. Yancey purchased 500 shares of the stock in a transaction that occurred on Thursday, September 22nd.
-The stock was bought at an average cost of $91.66 per share, with a total value of $45,830.00.
-Following the acquisition, the director now owns 1,530 shares of the company’s stock, valued at $140,239.80.
-The disclosure for this purchase can be found here.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, Director Dennis M. Love sold 1,000 shares of Oxford Industries stock in a transaction on Friday, October 21st.
+The shares were sold at an average price of $91.12, for a total value of $91,120.00.
+Following the sale, the director now directly owns 19,065 shares of the company’s stock, valued at approximately $1,737,202.80.
+The disclosure for this sale can be found here.
 Over the last 90 days, insiders sold 10,500 shares of company stock valued at $942,370.
-Corporate insiders own 5.90% of the company’s stock.
+Insiders own 5.90% of the company’s stock.

 Institutional Trading of Oxford Industries

-A number of hedge funds and other institutional investors have recently modified their holdings of OXM.
-UBS Group AG increased its holdings in shares of Oxford Industries by 51.4% in the third quarter.
-UBS Group AG now owns 501 shares of the textile maker’s stock valued at $45,000 after purchasing an additional 170 shares in the last quarter.
-Lazard Asset Management LLC increased its holdings in shares of Oxford Industries by 60.5% in the first quarter.
-Lazard Asset Management LLC now owns 1,112 shares of the textile maker’s stock valued at $100,000 after purchasing an additional 419 shares in the last quarter.
-Tower Research Capital LLC TRC increased its holdings in shares of Oxford Industries by 193.0% in the third quarter.
-Tower Research Capital LLC TRC now owns 1,421 shares of the textile maker’s stock valued at $128,000 after purchasing an additional 936 shares in the last quarter.
-Captrust Financial Advisors increased its holdings in shares of Oxford Industries by 28.0% in the first quarter.
-Captrust Financial Advisors now owns 2,055 shares of the textile maker’s stock valued at $186,000 after purchasing an additional 449 shares in the last quarter.
-Finally, Delphia USA Inc. bought a new position in Oxford Industries in the first quarter valued at approximately $243,000.
+A number of institutional investors and hedge funds have recently made changes to their positions in OXM.
+PNC Financial Services Group Inc. lifted its position in shares of Oxford Industries by 52.5% in the first quarter.
+PNC Financial Services Group Inc. now owns 4,283 shares of the textile maker’s stock worth $388,000 after buying an additional 1,475 shares during the last quarter.
+Bank of Montreal Can lifted its position in shares of Oxford Industries by 5.8% in the first quarter.
+Bank of Montreal Can now owns 5,204 shares of the textile maker’s stock worth $488,000 after buying an additional 286 shares during the last quarter.
+MetLife Investment Management LLC lifted its position in shares of Oxford Industries by 62.5% in the first quarter.
+MetLife Investment Management LLC now owns 8,637 shares of the textile maker’s stock worth $782,000 after buying an additional 3,323 shares during the last quarter.
+Rhumbline Advisers lifted its position in shares of Oxford Industries by 2.9% in the first quarter.
+Rhumbline Advisers now owns 46,460 shares of the textile maker’s stock worth $4,205,000 after buying an additional 1,311 shares during the last quarter.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its position in shares of Oxford Industries by 14.0% in the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 13,688 shares of the textile maker’s stock worth $1,239,000 after buying an additional 1,685 shares during the last quarter.
 Institutional investors and hedge funds own 93.03% of the company’s stock.

 About Oxford Industries